-ANNAROSAROSEMARIE: (in an exaggerated, hyperactive sixth-grade girl tone/voice) OmigodOmigodOmigod.
-I can't believe I'm here-in the room where my acting career will just b-a-h-lossom!
-Where I'll inspire tears like Kate Winslet in Titanic. (goes down on one knee, melodramatically) I'll never let go, Jack!
-I'll never let go! (herself, again) Where I'll inspire righteous indignation like Vivian Leigh in Gone with the Wind. (takes a dramatic stance, powerfully) With God as my witness, I will never go hungry again! (herself, again, moving to the other side of the stage) Where I inspire fear like Faye Dunaway in Mommie Dearest. (stands straight as a board, insanely) No more wire hangers!
-Ever! (takes it down a notch, herself, again) Oh, yeah.
+ANNAROSAROSEMARIE: (in an exaggerated, hyperactive sixth-grade girl tone/voice) Just a few more minutes!
+OmigodOmigodOmigod.
+I can't believe I'm here-the audition where my acting career will...just...b-a-h-lossom!
+Where I inspire tears like Kate Winslet in Titanic. (goes down on one knee, melodramatically) I'll never let go, lack!
+I'll never let go! (herself, again) Where I inspire righteous indignation like Vivian Leigh in Gone with the Wind. (takes a dramatic stance, powerfully) With God as my witness, I will never go hungry again! (herself, again) Where I inspire fear like Faye Dunaway in Mommie Dearest. (straight as a board, insanely) No more wire hangers!
+Ever! (taking it down a notch, herself, again) Oh, yeah.
 You know I'm rockin' this one out. (starts doing physical warm-up exercises) This is my first audition, like, ever, and I'm gonna make it count.
 Miss Johnson will have no choice but to cast me in the lead role.
 No choice.
-I'm gonna tear this up, chew it like Bubblicious, and spit it out. (like a cheerleader) Who's bad?
+I'm gonna tear this up, chew it like Bubbalicious, and spit it out. (like a cheerleader) Who's bad?
 I'm bad.
 Said who's bad?
 I'm bad.
 Oh yeah.
 That's right.